toddmohney/json-api/README.md

 So let's break this example down.
 To get started we need to create a `Pagination` record.
 The first attribute of the record is `PageIndex`.
 This attribute informs the caller that the page we are looking at is the first in the entire collection (`PageIndex` is either a 0 based index or 1 based index depending on the `Strategy`).
 So in our example as we are using `PageStrategy`, `PageIndex 1` implies we are after the first page.
 The second attribute of the record is `PageSize`.
 This atrribute tells the caller how many items can appear in the list at most.
 So in our example seeing there are only 2 users, a `PageSize` of 1 would mean that in total we have 2 pages.
 The third attribute is `ResourceCount`.
 This attribute is required by the function `mkPaginationLinks` to figure out which links to generate.

-The links object in the JSON payload can have 4 attributes `next`, `prev`, 'first` and `last`.
+The links object in the JSON payload can have 4 attributes `next`, `prev`, `first` and `last`.
 This library only generates valid links.
 For example if the request is for the first page of a list, then the `prev` link is not present.

 #### Example Project